 Catherine stayed at one of Derry/Londonderry’s finest hotel, Beech Hill, with beautiful walking trails around the grounds, and an impressive policy of local food sourcing for their legendary ‘Legenderry’ menu.
 For lunch in the city centre, check out the very cool, and culturally connected Legenderry Warehouse No.1 Cafe (Irish stew a must).

-Guided tours with Martin McCrossan and his team cost a mere £4.
+A guided tour in Derry with Martin McCrossan and his team costs a mere £4.
 The best guided tour you will get for this money, anywhere.
-See www.derrycitytours.com for details.
 And absolutely don’t miss the Museum of Free Derry, as one of the most important museums representing civil rights in the world.